-- Just like your ID in Memphis was needed for everything, the same is true for the VolCard for services/activities on the UTK main campus if not more. - The VolCard office is located at 408 Student Services Bldg. - Each block a list of Knoxville students is sent to the VolCard office so they should have your name when you get there, however, if they don't CALL STUDENT AFFAIRS at (865) 305-9618 so we can contact the correct person before you leave so that you only make one trip to the VolCard office. - Cards are deactivated when you leave your Knoxville rotation for another site; but don't lose the card, if you come back it's automatically reactivated. - The VolCard is needed for sporting events, health services, counseling, TRECS and other UTK services, so be sure you have it with you at all times. - Please visit the VOLCard website for more information: https://volcard.utk.edu/
+- Just like your ID in Memphis was needed for everything, the same is true for the VolCard for services on the UTK main campus.
+Card can be used for health services, counseling services, library, and access to buildings. - The VolCard office is located at 408 Student Services Bldg. - VOlCard is virtual now, go to GetMobile App to download VolCard.
+If you have any issues downloading your VolCard please contact UME at 865-305-5561. - Cards are deactivated when you leave your Knoxville rotation for another site; but don't lose the card, if you come back it's automatically reactivated. - The VolCard is needed for health services, counseling services, library, and access to buildings.
+Be sure you have it with you at all times. - Please visit the VOLCard website for more information: https://volcard.utk.edu/